frapontillo/ImageViewEx/README.md

 The `ImageViewEx` also allows you to specify what has to be considered the default image density when loading images from raw data.
 Android defaults to considering `mdpi` as the baseline, but using `setInDensity` you can choose to change it to whatever value you like (we suggest to stick to standard abstracted density buckets like `hdpi` thou).

 ##Import and usage
-This library requires Android **API level 8** (Android 2.2) as minimum, and targets the Android **API level 15**.
+This library requires Android **API level 8** (Android 2.2) as minimum, and targets the Android **API level 17**.

-In your project you need to include:
+Starting from version 2.0.0, you need to include in your destination project:

- * [ignition-support](https://github.com/kaeppler/ignition) library, a nice collection of caching and downloading helpers ImageViewEx (and ImageViewNext) are based on top of
+ * [JakeWharton/DiskLruCache](https://github.com/JakeWharton/DiskLruCache) library, used for caching on disk.
- * [guava](http://code.google.com/p/guava-libraries/) library, required by ignition-support's cache
+ * [foxykeep/DataDroid](https://github.com/foxykeep/DataDroid) library, used for handling async operations.

 The Eclipse project included specifies this is a library project, although it provides two basic Activities for testing the extended `ImageView`s provided.